Christmas registration offices opening times

 You must attend a ceremony within three months of the approval being given, or you may have to make a new application.

-Find out more on the GOV.UK website Citizenship ceremonies.
+Find out more at Citizenship ceremonies GOV.UK.

 A standard group ceremony